verifa/website/posts/the-verifa-community-it-takes-a-village.md

 > When you work with one of us, you’re not just getting a consultant - you’re getting the support, knowledge and insights of the entire Verifa crew.
 >

 By staying connected to Verifa, I can sometimes take a step back, gain fresh perspectives and avoid tunnel vision.
 The diversity of ideas and experiences gives me insights which help my customers.
-It’s not about time spent; it’s about using that time wisely, to ensure that our impact at the customers are targeting the actual problems and not just quick fixes for the symptoms.
+It’s not about time spent; it’s about using that time wisely, to ensure that our impact at the customers is targeting the actual problems and not just quick fixes for the symptoms.

 When you work with one of us, you’re not just getting a consultant - you’re getting the support, knowledge and insights of the entire Verifa crew.